Nexosis/community-code-of-conduct/long-form-code-of-conduct.md

 * [Geek Feminism's Community Anit-harrassment Policy](http://geekfeminism.wikia.com/wiki/Community_anti-harassment/Policy
 * [Keen IO's Community Code of Conduct](https://github.com/keen/community-code-of-conduct)
 * [Enforcing Your Code of Conduct: Effective Incident Response - a talk at Open Source & Feels by [Audey Eschright](https://github.com/aeschright)](https://youtu.be/nizfHxg8y3o)

-:twinkle: A special "THANKS!" to the thought leaders and community professionals who have shared their knowledge and expertise with the world, so that we and other companies can learn from them and do our part to build safe, inclusive, and amazing communities.